bulletmark/libinput-gestures/README.md

 ### INSTALLATION

-IMPORTANT: You must be a member of the _input_ group to have permission to read the touchpad device:
+NOTE User access option 1: You must be a member of the _input_ group to have permission to read the touchpad device:

     sudo gpasswd -a $USER input